 Battery operated auto-rickshaw is a newly added para-transit mode in urban transportation system of Bangladesh.
-The mode, being introduced in 2008 in Bangladesh attains much popularity among urban passengers since it involves lower travel cost than other locally available transport modes as well as provides reasonable safety and comfort to the users during travel.
-This popularity, in turn results rapid growth of the mode in urban areas of Bangladesh.
-Now, the mode has become inseparable part of urban people's mobility network, especially in small-compact towns.
+The mode, introduced in 2008 in Bangladesh, attains much popularity among urban passengers since it involves lower travel cost than other locally available transport modes as well as it provides reasonable safety and comfort to the users during travel.
+This popularity in turn results in rapid growth of the mode in urban areas of Bangladesh.
+Now, the mode has become an inseparable part of urban people's mobility network, especially in small-compact towns.
 Before 2008, rickshaw was the major transport vehicle in Rajshahi City Corporation (RCC) area for travelling short distance but now battery run autorickshaw has become popular for easy travelling and cheap cost.
-According to a private survey, there are nearly than 11,000 battery operated auto-rickshaws, 35,000 rickshaws, 800 CHG-rickshaws and auto-tempos, 1,500 human hauler, 1,200 rickshaw vans and 1,500 cars and micro-buses in Rajshahi Metropolitan area (Rusho, 2014).
-According to the RCC sources, there are more than 10,000 auto-rickshaws and 30,000 rickshaws moving in the city area and the RCC officials claimed that they have licence to 20,000 rickshaws and 1500 auto rickshaws (Feroz, 2014 and Atik, 2014).
+According to a private survey, there are nearly 11,000 battery operated auto-rickshaws, 35,000 rickshaws, 800 CHG-rickshaws and auto-tempos, 1,500 human haulers, 1,200 rickshaw vans and 1,500 cars and micro-buses in Rajshahi Metropolitan area (Rusho, 2014).
+According to RCC sources, there are more than 10,000 auto-rickshaws and 30,000 rickshaws moving in the city area and the RCC officials claimed that they have issued licence to 20,000 rickshaws and 1500 auto rickshaws (Feroz, 2014 and Atik, 2014).

-The popularity of auto-rickshaw has increased because of less rent and one can quickly reach in his destination on the other side the use of rickshaw has decreased day by day because of high rent and less speed.
+The popularity of auto-rickshaw has increased because of less rent and one can quickly reach his destination.
+On the other land, the use of rickshaw has decreased day by day because of high rent and less speed.
 Before introducing auto-rickshaw in Rajshahi city area, a rickshaw puller earned Tk.
 300 - Tk.
 400 daily, where their present income is on an average Tk.
 150 - Tk.
-200 daily, on the other hand the daily average income of an auto-rickshaw driver is Tk.
+200 daily.
+On the other hand, the daily average income of an auto-rickshaw driver is Tk.
 800 - Tk.
 1000.
-Because of high income and less laborious work, lower class as well as lower middle class people feels more interest for driving auto-rickshaw.
-At the same time rickshaw puller has left this job because of poor income and high laborious work and has migrated to other jobs.
-It is easily seen, that there is a sharp income inequality among the rickshaw pullers and auto-rickshaw drivers.
-To find out the determinants of income of rickshaw pullers and auto-rickshaw drivers is our main objective and to cover this objective we have set the following sub objectives:
+Because of high income and less laborious work, lower class as well as lower middle class people show more interest in driving auto-rickshaw.
+At the same time the rickshaw puller has left this job because of poor income and high laborious work and has migrated to other jobs.
+It is easily seen that there is a sharp income inequality among the rickshaw pullers and auto-rickshaw drivers.
+To find out the determinants of income of rickshaw pullers and auto-rickshaw drivers we have set the following sub objectives in this paper:

-- To analysis the socio-economic Condition of rickshaw pullers and auto-rickshaw drivers; - To investigate the nature of income and cost of rickshaw pullers and auto-rickshaw drivers; - To identify the key determinants of income of rickshaw pullers and auto-rickshaw drivers; - 4.
+- 1. To analysis the socio-economic condition of rickshaw pullers and autorickshaw drivers; - 2.
+To investigate the nature of income and cost of rickshaw pullers and autorickshaw drivers; - 3.
+To identify the key determinants of income of rickshaw pullers and autorickshaw drivers; - 4.
 To find out the problems of rickshaw pullers and auto-rickshaw drivers and forward some policy suggestions.

-II.
-Literature Review
+2. Literature Review

 Extended studies have been done on different aspects and issues of auto-rickshaws and rickshaws.
 Most of the studies tried to show the socio-economic conditions of the rickshaw pullers and energy consumption of auto-rickshaw.
-Generally, the researchers used the technique of tabular analysis for comparison previous and present mode of transport.
+Generally, the researchers used the technique of tabular analysis for comparison between previous and present mode of transport.

 Rahim et al. (2013) showed that auto-rickshaw reduces unemployment problem near about 2%.
 This study calculated the amount of energy consumed by the battery driven auto-rickshaw and it was near about 10 kilo-watt per charging.
 It can travel at an average distance of 150 km per charging.
-This study also found that battery driven auto-rickshaw has increased the income, social status, comfort and has decreased the unemployment problems.
+This study also found that battery driven auto-rickshaw has increased the income, social status, comfort and decreased the unemployment problem.